chuigda/vulkan4j/tutorial/mdbook/src/setup/validation-layers.md

 private static final boolean ENABLE_VALIDATION_LAYERS = System.getProperty("validation") != null;
 ```

+Validation layers will be enabled if the JVM option `validation` is set.
+If you're using an IDE, you can add this option in the run configuration.

 Then let's also make validation layer name a named constant:

 ```java